-- 1 The Administrative Allowance is an allowance to be used for business expenses incurred in carrying out the employee's duties, that in their position as Supervisory Officer, Manager or Assistant Manager they would be required to incur. - 2 An Administrative Allowance is a taxable benefit.
+- The Administrative Allowance is an allowance to be used for business expenses incurred in carrying out the employee's duties, that in their position as Supervisory Officer, Manager or Assistant Manager they would be required to incur. - An Administrative Allowance is a taxable benefit.
 Taxes will be deducted at source. - However, when an employee is entitled to an Administrative Allowance, business expenses can be used to offset tax on the Administrative Allowance. - By January 31 of each year, original receipts accompanied by a description the specific business expense, are to be submitted directly to the Superintendent of Business Services, who will ensure the annual expenses will be used as a taxable benefit on the employee's T-4.
-The sensitivity/confidentiality of the business expense, shall be ensured. - 5 The following employees shall be entitled to an Administrative Allowance:
+The sensitivity/confidentiality of the business expense, shall be ensured. - The following employees shall be entitled to an Administrative Allowance:

-Director of Education - \$92.00 per month Superintendent of Educational Services - \$92.00 per month Superintendent of Business Services - \$92.00 per month Manager of Human Resources Services - \$92.00 per month Manager of Plant Services - \$92.00 per month Assistant Manager of Plant Services - \$92.00 per month Manager of Technological Services - \$62.00 per month Manager of Technological Services - \$92.00 per month
+Director of Education - \$92.00 per month - \$92.00 per month Superintendent of Educational Services - \$92.00 per month Superintendent of Business Services Manager of Human Resources Services - \$92.00 per month Manager of Plant Services - \$92.00 per month Assistant Manager of Plant Services - \$62.00 per month Manager of Technological Services - \$92.00 per month